firepress-org/themes-content/112_readiness/content_copywriting/biography.md

 **October 2002** — This is a simple placeholder.
 These words won’t make any sense and it's fine.
 The goal here is to focus on the container not on the content.
 All founders of the founders of art comes from antiquity to modern art.

+> **Sara's note** — The [content](https://github.com/firepress-org/themes-content) on this page is an example, an opinionated way you could put your content together.
+See it as a demo.
+Edit it or delete it and start over.
+Make it your own!
+We could also have labelled this page as: <ins>Bio</ins>, <ins>How it started</ins>, <ins>This is how ACME started</ins>, <ins>Just like that ACME was born</ins>, <ins>My Story</ins>, <ins>Our Story</ins>, <ins>Back in time</ins>

-**Summer 2003** — AllThe loud for this meant that there's a huge hill.
+**Summer 2003** — All The loud for this meant that there's a huge hill.
 Twitter apps are developed to design a tipping point,.
 That Android, or even tastes, good does it on paper you prototype it.
 Orchestra of power of NYTimescom who conducts the device you're using it on.
 This event was exceptional!
 See the video below:

 <div><div style="width: 100%; height: 0px; position: relative; padding-bottom: 56.2493%;"><iframe src="https://www.youtube.com/embed/9Sc-ir2UwGU?wmode=transparent&rel=0&autohide=1&showinfo=0&enablejsapi=1" frameborder="0" allowfullscreen style="width: 100%; height: 100%; position: absolute;"></iframe></div></div>
 <br>